 — ICRC (@ICRC) August 12, 2019

-Switzerland, the depositary of the Geneva Conventions, first hosted a diplomatic conference in Geneva in August 1864 that led to the signing of the first Geneva Convention “for the Amelioration of the Condition of the Wounded in Armies in the Field.”
+Switzerland, the depositary of the Geneva Conventions, hosted a diplomatic conference in Geneva in August 1864 that led to the signing of the first Geneva Convention “for the Amelioration of the Condition of the Wounded in Armies in the Field.”

 In 1899, the Geneva Convention was extended to maritime warfare.
 In 1929, a second Geneva Convention was adopted on the treatment of prisoners of war.
-Swiss leaders convened another diplomatic conference in Geneva in 1948 to reflect on lessons from the World War II.
+Swiss leaders convened another diplomatic conference in Geneva in 1948 to reflect on lessons from World War II.

 “This resulted in the revision of the existing conventions, the addition of a new convention covering the civilian population and the victims of internal armed conflicts, and to the convention laying down rules for armed conflict at sea,” according to the Swiss Federal Archives.
 “The four conventions that emerged from this work in 1949 came into force a year later and remain so to this day.”